 While the GM Truck and Coach factory in Pontiac MI would switch over to production of the RTS II in 1977, GM’s Canadian subsidiary, GM Diesel Division (GMDD) located in Saint-Eustache (Montreal), Quebec, would continue New Look production through the mid-‘80s.
 GMDD introduced an updated New Look in 1983, with new windows above the beltline. a new front cap, and a “squared-up” rear – and called this model the New Look “Classic.”

-The Classic quickly won orders from large transport operators in Canada and quite a few in the US who had grown frustrated with their RTS II’s constant problems, and were wary of the Flxible 870 given its “A Frame” debacle.
+The Classic quickly won orders from large transport operators in Canada and quite a few in the US who had grown frustrated with their RTS II’s constant problems, and were wary of the Flxible 870 given its “A Frame” issues.

 The Classic’s new larger side windows made for a much brighter interior.
-Unfortunately, as vandalism was on the increase in the ‘70s/80s, interior seating was mostly hard fiberglass and plastic.

 Classic RTS 06